Wafda Saifan: Biography

 In 2009, Before becoming an actor, he started his career in the entertainment industry as a vocalist.
 His band often performed at festivals in Jakarta and participated in Piyu Padi's solo album.

 He started his career as an actor in 2011 when he played the role as Galaksi on Trans TV's weekly mini series titled Go Go Girls.
 He played 2 seasons consisting of 22 episodes.
 Following this role, he took part in several TV series and miniseries such as Tendangan Si Madun Season 3 (2013).
 In 2018, he made his film debut in Eiffel...
 I'm In Love 2 as Pero.

 After his breakthrough role on Jelita Sejuba: Mencintai Kesatria Negara, he also took part in HBO Asia's miniseries titled Grisse as Bakda.
 This miniseries aired on November 4, 2018.

 Aside from acting, he also pursue his passion in singing.
 He took part on the Surga yang Tak Dirindukan 2 film soundtrack.
-Together with Laudya Cynthia Bella, he sang on a track tittled "Surga yang Kurindukan".
+Together with Laudya Cynthia Bella, he sang on a track titled "Surga yang Kurindukan".